Modern Study Review (AI-Generated)

 Sunderland III

-– the axons and endoneurial tubes are disrupted, but the perineurium is preserved.
+- The axons and endoneurial tubes are disrupted, but the perineurium is preserved.
 The regenerative effort is impeded by the disruption of the endoneurial tubes and scar formation which obstructs tubes and diverts the sprouting axons.
 Clinically, the neurological loss is complete, and the duration prolonged.
 Complete return of neural function does not occur, distinguishing this from the Sunderland II injuries.

 - Because it is unlikely that surgical repair could improve upon the intra-neural architecture, these injuries are better left managed non-surgically.